 Third rule: seduction is seductive.
 In order to seduce, one has to be seduced first.
 Baudrillard wrote: 'the illusion that leads from the one to the other is subtle.
 Is it to seduce, or to be seduced, that is seductive?
 But to be seduced is the best way to seduce'.
 Seduction is a matter of two and in this doubling up, there is a reversibility.
-It takes place between a viewer-singular-and the work of art.
+It takes place between a viewer singular-and the work of art.

 Fourth rule: seduction is pervasive, it will seduce everything, especially my attempts to study it.
 How can one overcome this?
 Well, the answer, as Baudrillard ascertained, is to be seduced, to allow oneself to be seduced, however, with a tool that facilitates the capture of the moment of seduction.

-This is what I called the self-reflexive methodology.
+And the capture of the moment of seduction is enabled by what I called the self-reflexive methodology.
 It is comprised of three steps.